Tiars/Generic_SWGEmu_Launcher/README.md

 HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasEULA
 	Is there a EULA for this server HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\EULA
 	The URL to the EULA.
-Since URLs can point to a local file there is no need for this to reside on a web server.
+The user should have a copy to view even if the server is off line so this will be stored in the Launcher Directory.
+HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\readEULA
+	Flags if the user has read the EULA.
+This is presented after each update to the EULA and when the game is installed.
+Set to Yes for accepted and No if declined.

 Update